lillieharlow/Bloggy-API/README.md

 # Bloggy-API
-A simple mutli-user CMS backend built with Node.js, Express, and MongoDB.
+A simple mutli-user, headless Content Management System (CMS) backend built with Node.js, Express, and MongoDB.
 Bloggy-API enables authenticated users to manage their blog posts and profiles through a RESTful API.

 *Bloggy-API provides RESTful endpoints to create, read, update, delete posts and comments with authentication.*